MERYEM-AD/Tech-Blog/README.md

   ## Links

-  * Watch [the walkthrough video]() that demonstrates the functionality of the application.

   * The URL of the GitHub repository : https://github.com/MERYEM-AD/Tech-Blog

-  *The URl of deployed application on heroku :
+  *The URl of deployed application on heroku : https://thawing-atoll-24272.herokuapp.com/

   ## Questions
   iF you have any questions about the repo you can contact me by email : adiri.meryem.mw@gmail.com.